archiewood/discrete-vs-continuous/pages/index.md

 ## Continuous Data

-- Which products are frequently purchased together so you can optimize cross-selling strategies?
-- How various demographic factors affect purchasing patterns so you can optimize your PPC campaigns?

-When a data analytics platform performs correlation analysis, it measures the strength and direction of the relationship between two variables.
-Correlation analysis will show whether a pair of variables move together positively, negatively, or have little to no linear relationship.

 ### Scatter chart example

 The scatter chart is a type of graph that displays values as individual points plotted along two numerical axes (X and Y).
-In this particular case, it displays .

 ```sql daily_stats